the-ethical-ai/Loan_default/README.md

-# Loan Default Prediction Analysis
+# Loan Default Prediction Project
 ---
 ## Overview of the Project

-Welcome to the loan default prediction analysis project!
-Based on the dataset sourced from [here](https://www.kaggle.com/datasets/nikhil1e9/loan-default), the aim of this project is threeford:

-1. Determine the relative impacts of different persons' characteristics on their likelihood to default on a loan.
-2. Provide easily and quickly interpretable visualizations of the above findings.
-3. Create models to predict whether a given person should be expected to default on a loan.
+Based on the loan default dataset sourced from [here](https://www.kaggle.com/datasets/nikhil1e9/loan-default), this project aims to develop a machine learning model that predicts whether a loan will ultimately default.
+Written using Python, SQL, and Jupyter notebooks, the project began in mid-September and is expected to be completed in late September/early October.

+## History of the Project

+* Update 1: Data imported, cleaned, and first visuals developed.
+* Update 2: Logistic regression model created as baseline.
+* Update 3: Multiple classification models developed and tested; random forest and xgboost models selected for further refinement.
+* Update 4: Cross validation and Grid Search used to find optimal parameters for models; final models developed.
+* Update 5: ONGOING--code is being refined and final report has begun production.

 ## Disclaimer

 This is currently a work-in-progress and may undergo significant changes in scope and design as the project progresses.
-It is currently expected to be completed in early October 2023.
+It is also being developed by me alone and so, may be subject to an inconsistent update schedule.